devsecops-workshop/workshop-guide/content/14-advanced-pipeline/_index.md

 As you can see in the Pipeline visualization the flow is now a bit different.
 Lets see what has changed:

-- the image which was built through the **build task** will be pushed in a new **ImageStreamTag** called `dev`
+- The image which was built through the **build task** will be pushed in a new **ImageStreamTag** called `dev`
-- if the image passes the ACS checks, the image will be pushed to the **ImageStreamTag** called `latest` and the `dev` tag will be removed
+- If the image passes the ACS checks, the image will be pushed to the **ImageStreamTag** called `latest` and the `dev` tag will be removed
-- if the image doesn't pass the ACS checks, the **ImageStreamTag** called `dev` will be removed.
+- If the image doesn't pass the ACS checks, the **ImageStreamTag** called `dev` will be removed.
 This is handled by a function called `finally` and a `when expression`
-  - have a look at your Pipeline YAML and try to understand how it works
+  - Have a look at your Pipeline YAML and try to understand how it works
-- the last three steps stays the same as before
+- The last three steps stays the same as before

 ### Test the advanced Pipeline

 Go ahead and start your newly created advanced Pipeline.
 Navigate to:
-- Pipelines -> Pipelines
+- **Pipelines -> Pipelines**
 - Click on **workshop-advanced**
-- in the top right corner click **Start** -> **Start**
+- In the top right corner click **Actions** -> **Start**
-- in the dialogue on the bottom select a **workspace**
+- In the **Start Pipeline** window at the bottom set **workspace** to **PersistentVolumeClaim**
-- choose a **PersistentVolumeClaim**
+- Set the **Select a PVC** drop-down to a PVC
-- start the Pipeline
+- Start the Pipeline

-See what happens and play a little bit around with it.
+See what happens and maybe play around with it and start again.
 Have fun!

+- The pipeline should be stopped

-#### Fix the Vulnerability
+### Fix the Vulnerability
-If by the now the developer that introduced the log4jShell vulnerability has not realized by now that he/she "broke the build" you can tell him/her to update their dependency to a safe version.
+If by now the developer that introduced the log4jShell vulnerability has not realized that he/she "broke the build" you can tell him/her to update their dependency to a safe version.

 Go to your `quarkus-build-options` repo in `Gitea` again
 - Edit the `pom.xml` file update dependency to a safe version like this